 - Advising Jersey trustees of two substantial related trusts as to the status of the protector of the trusts and the enforcer of the purpose trusts on which the shares in the PTC trustees are held.

 - Advising the Swiss PTC of a substantial trust as to the status of various individuals concerned in the administration of the trusts, including the protector.

-Josh has been admitted to the Bar of California and is able to give advice in relation to Californian and cross-border issues.
+Josh has been admitted to the Bar of California and is able to give advice in relation to California and cross-border issues.

 Josh has undertaken secondments in England and in Jersey.
 Most recently, he was seconded to the trusts team at Ogier in Jersey, where he worked on a large trust harmonisation project among other matters.

 He is a keen supporter of pro bono work.
-Josh reviews cases for the Bar Pro Bono Unit, as well as taking cases on.
+Josh reviewed cases for the Bar Pro Bono Unit from 2013 to 2017.
 He is also an enthusiastic participant in the CLIPS Scheme.
 In 2013, Josh was nominated for the Bar Pro Bono Award.
 He was nominated again in 2015.